Ircam-R-IoT/ircam-riot-firmware/README.md

 #### note

-This is a beta, latest stable release is v1.7.
-Use this beta version for compatibility with [MuBu](http://forumnet.ircam.fr/product/mubu-en/) v1.9.1.bis and later.
+Use this version for compatibility with [MuBu](http://forumnet.ircam.fr/product/mubu-en/) v1.9.2 and later.
 You can still use v1.7 with MuBu v1.9.1 and earlier.

 #### quick start